dCode91/oo-jenkins/README.md

 # oo-jenkins
-OO content to integrate with Jenkins this is kept in sync with the cloudslang content: https://github.com/CloudSlang/cs-content
+OO content to integrate with Jenkins
+This is an OO project that is kept in sync with the cloudslang content: https://github.com/CloudSlang/cs-content